Metoro vs Groundcover

 Does Metoro require code changes?

-No code changes are required for baseline Kubernetes observability.
+No code changes are required.
 Metoro uses eBPF for runtime telemetry and also supports OpenTelemetry-compatible paths for existing instrumentation.

 Try Metoro for free.